Updated • This post may contain affiliate links

 Money Exchange In Cancún

-If you're looking for currency exchange like I was.
-There's no need to go hunting for it in town, ADO bus station has a currency exchange shop inside the ADO.
+Before we start the colectivo routes, you'll likely be looking for currency exchange like I was.
+There's no need to go hunting for it in town, ADO bus station in Cancún has a currency exchange shop inside the ADO.
 It’s located to the right upon exiting the ADO Bus terminal.

 The currency exchange office is open from 9AM-8:30PM on weekdays and open for fewer hours on weekends.

 Compared to the airport, this office likely has better exchange rate.
-Just note that you can't have more than 10 x $1.00 USD bills, and they don't seem to accept damaged dollars which makes sense.
+Just note that you can't have more than 10 x $1.00 USD bills, and they don't accept damaged dollar bills which wasn't the case for me.

 If you're landing at the Cancún Airport, sadly you don't have many budget options to get to the center of Cancún.
 Your only options are shuttle, taxi, car rental or taking the ADO Bus (cheapest).
-I was quoted $30 USD for shuttle rates to Cancún.
+There are no colectivos from Cancún Airport.

 ADO Bus Duration